 The next 1,000 days: what to do while the rules of work are being rewritten

-Summary: AI is rapidly reducing the cost of cognitive labour, threatening not just jobs but the bundle of things employment has always quietly provided: identity, structure, community, and purpose alongside the income.
-Freelancers and independent operators face an accelerated version of this unbundling: they have always had to build that scaffolding deliberately, without the safety net of employment.
-This article identifies four concrete moves: audit what your work provides across all five dimensions, build one system you own outright, invest in judgment rather than execution, and run a monthly alignment check to catch drift before it compounds.
+Summary: AI is reducing the cost of cognitive labour fast enough to destabilise the bundle of things employment has always provided beyond income: identity, community, purpose, and structure.
+Freelancers and small operators face the disruption on two fronts at once, because AI threatens the income dimension directly while they already lack the institutional buffers that employees rely on for the other four.
+The instinctive response, working harder, recreates the original problem in a new container.
+Four moves matter: audit what your work currently provides across the five dimensions, build one system you own outright, invest in judgment over execution, and run a monthly alignment check to catch drift before it compounds.

 I was folding laundry when it started.
 An episode I'd idly saved to my queue, How AI Could Change Everything in the Next 1,000 Days from The Next Big Idea Podcast, began playing.
 Eighty-one minutes later I was standing in my kitchen with a cold cup of tea, trying to process what I'd heard.